Toompea

-Geologically Toompea is associated with the North Estonian Klint (itself a subsection of the Baltic Klint).
-A separate relic klint island, Toompea lies about 1.5 km northwest of the North Estonian Limestone Plateau.
-The plateau and Toompea are connected with a gently sloped sandstone ridge.
-From the east, north and west Toompea is bordered for 1.5 km by a cliff with a height of up to 25 m.
-The southern slope of the hill descends more gently.
-The upper layer of the hill consists of Ordovician limestone (thickness about 5 m), which is also the main rock exposed at the cliff.
-However, most of the cliff face has been hidden behind a protective wall and only a few outcrops are left.
+Toompea is the site of the Government of Estonia and the Riigikogu (parliament), both of which are often simply referred to as Toompea.
+The parliament meets in the Toompea Castle which is situated in the southwestern corner of the hill and topped by the Pikk Hermann ("Tall Hermann") tower.
+The flag on the top of the tower is one of the best-known symbols in Estonia of the government in force.

 Toompea first emerged as an island from the Baltic Ice Lake around 10,000 years ago.
 Due to steady post-glacial rebound it became connected with the mainland during the early Littorina Sea stage.
 At 5,000 BCE the sea still reached the foot of the cliffs of Toompea.
 The modern coastline is at a distance of more than 1 km from Toompea and the foot of the hill lies at 17–20 m above sea level.
 The hill reaches about 48 m in elevation.